Libertia ixioides: Description

 Libertia ixioides is a species of perennial herb in the family Iridaceae and the subfamily Iridoideae.
 It reaches 0.6 m in height.
 Its leaves reach 550–1160 mm × 3–12 mm long, they also can turn to a yellow colour when exposed to sunlight.
 Its margins are often finely rough (scabrid) in texture.
 The inflorescences (flower clusters) are tall and rise above the foliage, with long peduncles.
 Its panicles are broad and openly branched.
 Each panicle has 1 to 6 flowers with slender pedicels, which are about 10– mm long.
 Its bracts are 50–410 mm long.

 Flowers are 8–15 mm in diameter, with white-coloured tepals.
 Its stamens are found at the base, with yellow anthers which are about 2 mm long.
-Fruits are 15–25 × 5–14 mm long, initially green maturing to black, splitting open at maturity with often widely recurved valves.
+Fruits are found in yellow-coloured, pear-shaped seed capsules, which are 15–25 × 5–14 mm long, initially green maturing to black, splitting open at maturity with often widely recurved valves.
 Its seeds are a bright tangerine-orange colour, 1–2 mm long, and rounded or angular in character.